electronicarts/EASTL/doc/Bonus/tuple_vector_readme.md

 value, it instead accepts or returns a tuple of values or unstructured series of equivalent arguments.

-For example, the following functions can be used to access the data, either by fetching a tuple of references to a series of specific values, or the data pointers to the tuple elements
+For example, the following functions can be used to access the data, either by fetching a tuple of references to a series of specific values, or the data pointers to the tuple elements:

 ```
 tuple<bool&, float&, Vec3&> operator[](size_type)